Antimicrobial Cleaning Product Testing Strategy

 Recommendations and Agency Responses

 The ICCVAM recommendations were communicated to federal agencies in letters from Linda Birnbaum, Ph.D., Director, NIEHS.
-The following is a list of these letters and the responses received from federal agencies.
+The following list includes these letters and the responses received from federal agencies.

 - National Institutes of Environmental Health Sciences (NIEHS)